 American Soprano Rachel Evangeline Barham, whose voice has been described by the Washington Post as “ample . . . precisely articulated and confident,” is best known for importing her keen sense of theatricality to the concert repertoire.
 In addition to her specialty in Baroque music and oratorio, Ms. Barham is sought after by contemporary composers due to her vocal versatility and sensitivity to text.
-Ms. Barham’s recent solo album Up Toward the Sky (Guild 7819, October 2019), with pianist Jeremy Filsell, features previously unrecorded and under-recorded American art songs highlighting the poetic and musical voices of women, and may be purchased at www.guildmusic.com.
+Ms. Barham’s recent solo album Up Toward the Sky (Guild 7819), with pianist Jeremy Filsell, features previously unrecorded and under-recorded American art songs highlighting the poetic and musical voices of women, and may be purchased at www.guildmusic.com.
 An innovative recitalist, she has performed frequently in DC venues including the Mexican Cultural Institute, the National Museum of the American Indian, the Church of the Epiphany (Tuesday Concert Series), and DACOR Bacon House, as well as in North Carolina, Mississippi, and Hawaii.
 Her engaging program notes and translations are popular with audiences and reflect her curiosity about the creative process and her love for bringing words to life.
 Her work has earned her a 2020-2021 Fellowship from the DC Commission on the Arts and Humanities.

 Ms. Barham has received enthusiastic reviews for her chamber opera premieres at the Capital Fringe Festival, starring as Cassie in Andrew Earle Simpson’s opera The Outcasts of Poker Flat (2012), where she “devour[ed] her meaty role” (Robert Battey, The Washington Post); in 2010, she was chosen as a Fringe Favorite musical performer for her leading role as Sonia in Kyle Gullings’s opera Oblivion.
 She created the role of Mrs. Simpson in Maurice Saylor’s 2009 opera Unfinished Sermons (a parable for church performance) and was seen as the Milliner in the National Symphony Orchestra’s semi-staged performance of Der Rosenkavalier (conducted by Christoph Eschenbach) alongside an all-star cast including Renee Fleming and Stephanie Houtzeel (2014).